What you need to know about a rape allegation and potential consequences

 The Curtis Firm, LLC is well aware of these laws and has had cause to go up against them on several occasions.
 We understand the reach of these laws and know exactly how to work around them to help our clients' cases.

-Contact a skilled Washington sexual offenses attorney
+Contact a skilled Washington sex crimes attorney

 As soon as a rape allegation is made, the clock starts ticking.
 Make sure you have an experienced attorney working on your behalf from then on.